-Here’s a peek at the adventures in store:
+Here’s a peek at the cultural, architectural and imbibing adventures in store:

-In Cork, located in the south of Ireland, you can visit the legendary Blarney Castle to kiss the Blarney Stone—said to bestow “the gift of gab”—or see the towering gothic spires of St. Fin Barre’s Cathedral and warm up with an Irish coffee.
+You can head to Cork, located in the south, to visit the legendary Blarney Castle to kiss the Blarney Stone said to bestow “the gift of gab,” or see the towering Gothic spires of St. Fin Barre’s Cathedral and warm up with an Irish coffee.

-This region north of the Republic of Ireland has been a separate entity and a part of the U.K. ever since Ireland’s partitioning in 1921.
-In the capital city of Belfast, learn all about this nation (or province) and its past, present and future, which includes building the Titanic.
+Ever since the partitioning of Ireland in 1921, this region north of the Republic of Ireland has been a separate entity and a part of the United Kingdom.
+In the capital city of Belfast, learn all about this country’s past, present and future, which includes building the Titanic.

-Outside of the city, witness the other-worldly beauty of Giant’s Causeway, an impressive place of some 40,000 interlocking ballast columns created by a volcanic fissure long ago.
+Outside of the city, witness the other-worldly beauty of Giant’s Causeway, an impressive site of some 40,000 interlocking ballast columns, created by a volcanic fissure eruption long ago.
 Legend has it, an Irish giant built this structure to cross the North Channel and fight a Scottish giant.
 Who won?
 Depends who you ask!

-The port of Holyhead, Wales offers its own breathtaking landscapes, like the beautiful Snowdonia.
-This region was designated the first national park in Wales and houses the country’s highest mountain, Snowdon, towering over numerous waterfalls, and lakes or “llyns”.
+The port of Holyhead, Wales offers its own breathtaking landscapes, like the jaw-dropping Snowdonia.
+This region was designated the first national park in Wales, and houses the country’s highest mountain, Snowdon, towering over numerous waterfalls, and lakes or “llyns.”

-The village of Betws-y-Coed, northeast of the park, also presents great photo opportunities; visitors can traverse stone bridges to catch a glimpse of charming cottages and the renowned Swallow Falls.
-Speaking of stone bridges, you can also catch the much larger Menai Suspension Bridge, an 1820’s architectural marvel, and the first to connect the island of Anglesey with mainland Wales.
+Northeast of the park, visitors can traverse stone bridges to catch a glimpse of charming cottages and the renowned Swallow Falls at the village of Betws-y-Coed.
+Speaking of stone bridges, you can also catch the much larger Menai Suspension Bridge, an architectural marvel from 1826, and the first to connect the island of Anglesey with mainland Wales.

-The famous white cliffs in Dover, England greet approaching ships—appearing almost as icebergs reaching 350 feet above the water.
-And the Castle of Dover (one of the best-preserved in the world) sits atop them.
-You can journey through this extensive fortress that dates back to medieval times and was built on Roman ruins—including eerie defense tunnels.
+The famous white cliffs in Dover, England greet approaching ships, appearing almost as icebergs reaching 350 feet above the water, with Dover Castle (home to one of the best preserved Roman lighthouses in Europe) sitting atop them.
+You can tour this extensive fortress that dates back to medieval times and was built atop Roman ruins, including the eerie defense tunnels.

 Another world-renowned structure, Canterbury Cathedral in nearby Kent was the center of Christianity in early medieval England and boasts ornate pillars, gorgeous stained-glass windows and UNESCO World Heritage status.
-If you have a full day in Dover, visit the lavish Leeds Castle—once the residence of King Henry VIII.
+If you have a full day in Dover, visit the lavish Leeds Castle situated on islands in the middle of a lake.

-Last but not least, the Channel Island of Guernsey to the south of England is a Crown Dependency (meaning a self-governing possession of the Crown) offering travelers up-close experiences with nature.
+Last but not least, the Channel Island of Guernsey to the south of England is a Crown Dependency (meaning, it’s not a part of the United Kingdom, but the Queen is still the head of state), offering travelers up-close experiences with nature.
 Guernsey is most famous for its cows, which produce some of the creamiest, golden-colored milk.
-Taste it for yourself at Meadow Court Farm, as you tour hundreds of green acres where herds graze (and don’t forget to sample their famous cheeses.)
+Get a taste for yourself at Meadow Court Farm, where you’ll tour hundreds of green acres on which herds graze and get a sample of their famous cheeses.

-You can also head to the smallest of the three main Channel Islands, the nearby and car-free Sark.
-To get around, you can bike along the narrow cliffs, with water on either side of you.
+You can also head to the smallest of the four main Channel Islands, the nearby and car-free Sark.
+To get around, you can bike along the narrow cliffs with water on either side of you.